muratk5n/thirdwave/en/README.md

 ---

-But the CapEx was not at a level to justify those earnings increase, now eps is coming back down to trend.
+But the CapEx was not at a level to justify that earnings increase, now eps is coming back down to trend.

 ```python